Matthew 9:1-38

 Jairus had not approached Jesus until his daughter was 'at the point of death' (Mark 5:22,23).
 Perhaps he had delayed turning to Jesus, hoping that she would improve.
 When her condition turned desperate, he was willing to take a great risk. cp.
 Joh 9:22

-• hope is entirely lost- cp.
+• hope is entirely lost.- cp.
 Mark 5:35,36

-• the trusted One is mocked by all- v.24; Mark 5:38-40
+• the believer's only hope (the trusted One) is mocked by all.- v.24; Mark 5:38-40

-the maid is not dead, but sleepeth- ie., her death was comparable to sleep
+the maid is not dead, but sleepeth.- ie., Her death was comparable to sleep,

 because it would be temporary, since Jesus was about to 'awake' her. cp.
 Joh 11:11-14

-The dead respond to His voice.
+The dead respond to the voice of the Son of God.
 Joh 5:25-29

-Note the response of the (formerly dead) girl's parents (Mark 5:42). cp.
-Mat 8:27
+Note the response of the (formerly dead) girl's parents (Mark 5:42).

-9:27 And when Jesus departed thence, two blind men followed him, crying, and saying,
+two blind men followed him, crying, and saying,

 [Thou] Son of David, have mercy on us.